Identity and Access Management Framework: A Complete Guide

 1. Enhanced Security – Protects against identity-based breaches and insider misuse

 According to Secureframe's 2025 Data Breach Statistics report, 46% of all breaches are associated with personal customer information.
-IAM security is the first line of defence.
-The framework establishes several levels of security with multi-factor authentication, behavioural analytics, and continuous IAM risk management.
+IAM security is the first line of defense.
+The framework establishes several levels of security with multi-factor authentication, behavioral analytics, and continuous IAM risk management.

-For example, if a nurse is attempting to access patient records at an unusual pairing (i.e. location) at 2 AM, the access control framework will recognize this incident differently, and would typically ask for another verification, and notify the security teams for possible investigation—not allowing the patient data access with just 1 or 2 pieces of identity proof, mitigating risk while allowing access for legitimate emergencies.
+For example, if a nurse is attempting to access patient records at an unusual time (i.e., 2 AM) and location, the access control framework will recognize this incident differently, and would typically ask for another verification, and notify the security teams for possible investigation—not allowing the patient data access with just 1 or 2 pieces of identity proof, mitigating risk while allowing access for legitimate emergencies.

 2. Compliance Assurance – Meets regulatory requirements with proper access governance